 1989 Henderson Inlet Watershed Plan

 The Henderson Inlet Watershed Plan was also initiated in 1987 with an Early Action Centennial Grant from the State Department of Ecology.
-It's focus was three-fold: (1) To reduce nonpoint source pollution within the Henderson watershed; (2) correct a problem stormwater outfall in Lacey which was identified as a major pollution source; and (3) recertifying those closed or conditionally closed areas for shellfish harvesting.
+Its focus was three-fold: (1) To reduce nonpoint source pollution within the Henderson watershed; (2) correct a problem stormwater outfall in Lacey which was identified as a major pollution source; and (3) recertifying those closed or conditionally closed areas for shellfish harvesting.
 A Watershed Committee was appointed which represented a cross section of stakeholders who were responsible for drafting the Action Plan.
 The Committee evaluated the existing conditions from various pollution sources.
 Within this watershed they found that urban stormwater was a greater contributing factor than poor animal keeping practices or failing on-site septic systems.
 Action Recommendations are based on identified problems.
 The Plan was adopted in 1989 and is being implemented by the County and other implementing entities.

 1993 Thurston County Watershed Implementation: Eld, Henderson, and Totten/Little Skookum, 1990-1992